PRECLINICAL Cro services in

 Main Offerings

-Full metabolic
+Full metabolic assessment

-liver & plasma
+Biochemical assessment liver & plasma

-NAS & fibrosis scoring
+NAS & fibrosis scoring (pre-post)

-Steatohepatitis & fibrosis
+Quantitative histology Steatohepatitis & fibrosis

-Hepatic transcriptomic
+Hepatic transcriptomic profile

-mice readily available
+GAN DIO-MASH mice readily available

 High clinical translatability

-GAN ob/ob-NASH mouse
+GAN DIO-MASH mouse Efficacy testing

 - Top-ranked for human translatability by the LITMUS consortium

-- Genetic obesity with metabolic disease
+- Based on diet-induced obesity with metabolic dysfunction

 CDAA-HFD mouse